Table Of Contents

 - 🛩 Plane distance: 1138km, AKL-WLG and WLG-ZQN (return in December)

-- Cape Brett track, 16km over “rugged terrain” to Cape Brett lighthouse (and 16km back)
+- Cape Brett track, 16km over “rugged terrain” to Cape Brett lighthouse (and 16km back), pictures: day 1; day 2

-- Te Henga Walkway around Muriwai Beach and Bethells Beach with roc
+- Te Henga Walkway around Muriwai Beach and Bethells Beach with roc, pictures

-- Mangere Mountain (which is a mountain sort of like how Blue Mountain is a mountain, though Mangere is observably a volcano) and Firth of Thames bird blinds
+- Mangere Mountain (which is a mountain sort of like how Blue Mountain is a mountain, though Mangere is observably a volcano) and Firth of Thames bird blinds, pictures from Mangere Mountain and Firth of Thames

 - most of Kepler Track in November, last day in December.
 Saw kea, kiwi.